 Run Chrome browser’s built-in Chrome’s Malware Scanner & Cleanup Tool.
-It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory request.
+It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that spoils the experience by crashing websites by overloading the pages with memory requests.

 3] Reset Chrome Settings

 This option helps just like Windows 10 Reset.
 When you reset Chrome, it takes you default settings which were during the fresh installation.
 Majorly, it will disable all extensions, add-ons, and themes.
 Apart from these, the content settings will be reset.
-Cookies, cache and Site data will be deleted.
+Cookies, cache, and Site data will be deleted.